 This historic building was a former distribution center used by Sears, Roebuck & Company from 1926–1987.
 This is the area’s largest adaptive reuse project from the developers who also redesigned Chelsea Market in New York.

 You have plenty of options when it comes to shopping.
-There are lots of speciality shops along with several name brand stores that you will recognize at Ponce City Market.
+There are lots of specialty shops along with several name-brand stores that you will recognize at Ponce City Market.

 There is plenty of seating in the large courtyard to share a meal or work on your laptop.